Coarse-Grained Methods for Heterogeneous Vesicles with Phase-Separated Domains: Elastic Mechanics of Shape Fluctuations, Plate Compression, and Channel Insertion: Coarse-Grained Approach

-We have performed validation studies for our coarse-grained simulations by making comparisons to predictions from statistical mechanics for the Maxwellians of the rotational and translational velocities~\cite{Reichl1998}.
-For further validation, we observed the domain interface lengths follow the inverse power law $L \sim t^{-\alpha}$, where we find $0.2 \leq \alpha \leq 0.3$, and we also observed the stalling of domain coarsening in a manner positively correlated with the interaction parameter $\theta_{hc,hc}$.
-Both results are consistent with previous simulation results in~\cite{YuanMemMediated2011}.
+{To validate the models, comparisons were made with statistical mechanics for the Maxwellians of the rotational and translational velocities~\cite{Reichl1998}.
+For further validation, we observed the domain interface lengths follow the inverse power law $L \sim t^{-\alpha}$, where we find $0.2 \leq \alpha \leq 0.3$.
+It was observed that stalling can occur for the domain coarsening in a manner positively correlated with the interaction parameter $\theta_{hc,hc}$ defined in Table~\ref{table:general_parameterizations}.
+It was found the cross-species well-depth needed to be reduced in order to help drive phase-separation in our models.
+Our results are consistent with previous simulation results in~\cite{YuanMemMediated2011}.
+We implemented the single-bead models by introducing custom stochastic time-step integrators and force interaction laws within the molecular dynamics software LAMMPS~\cite{PlimptonLAMMPS1995,AtzbergerLAMMPS2016}.}

-We remark that while we simulate our models using an inertial description of the dynamics, in practice in the parameter regimes we consider the system exhibits over-damped dynamics with negligible contributions from inertial effects.
-We have implemented the single-bead model in the LAMMPS molecular dynamics framework building on~\cite{PlimptonLAMMPS1995,AtzbergerLAMMPS2016}.